-The initial review of the North Carolina Department of Public Safety (NCDPS) Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Commissioner and Deputy Commissioner in June 2013 and the Administrative Memorandum & Addendum dated 10-2013 from the Office of PREA Administration contained all the elements required by this standard and all background checks are conducted initially on new employees, current and promotion decisions of employees and contractors.
-NCDPS has extensive initial background screening requirements that include the screening for criminal record checks (AOC & NCDL), possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, psychological, driving records check, child abuse registry checks, domestic violence check, Diana screening sex offender registry checks, and best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse and any resignation during a pending investigation or an allegation of sexual abuse.
+The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 and the Administrative Memorandum & Addendum dated 10-2013 from the Office of PREA Administration contained all the elements required by this standard and all background checks are conducted initially on new employees, current and promotion decisions of employees and contractors.
+NCDPS has extensive initial background screening requirements that include the screening for criminal record checks (AOC & NCDL), possible checks on criminal convictions and pending criminal charges, access to local, state and federal criminal databases to conduct background checks, psychological, driving records check, child abuse registry checks, domestic violence check, Diana screening - sex offender registry checks, and best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse and any resignation during a pending investigation or an allegation of sexual abuse.
 The agency conducts 5-year background checks for all employees and contractors.
-A sampled review of staff's and contractor's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct (Applicant Verification form, Professional Reference Check, DPS Employment Statements and the PREA Notice and Information Collection for Current Employees) that are completed during the hiring process.
-The HR staff send the criminal background information to their central office and receive an email on whether an individual is approved or disqualified.
+A sampled review of detention staff's, volunteer's and contractor's HR files had documentation on staff completing varied forms containing the questions regarding past misconduct (Applicant Verification form, Professional Reference Check, DPS Employment Statements and the PREA Notice and Information Collection for Current Employees) that are completed during the hiring process.
+The HR staff send the criminal background information to their Central Office and receive an email on whether an individual is approved or disqualified.
 Once an individual is approved for hire, the new employee begins the LMS training and orientation process.
-The Administrative Services V's interview confirmed the staff hired had documented criminal background checks and the questions regarding past conduct were asked and responded to during the hiring process.
-Additionally, contractors who have contact with residents have documented criminal background checks.
+The Acting Facility Director's interview and documentation confirmed the detention staff hired had documented criminal background checks and the questions regarding past conduct were asked and responded to during the hiring process.
+Additionally, volunteer and contractors who have contact with residents have documented criminal background checks.